How To Start A Programming Blog In 2024: Step-by-Step Tutorial

 I recommend these three free themes to get started:

-Twenty-Twenty One and Twenty Twenty-Two are standard WordPress themes that come pre-installed.
+Twenty-Twenty Four is a standard WordPress theme that come pre-installed.
 WordPress usually releases one standard theme every year.

 With Hello Elementor and Astra, you can upgrade to a premium version later if you want to.